paulboutin/storybook/src/docs/js/README.md

   Implements logic for third-party popup.
 Detects external links via URL host matching.

-  Additional safe hosts may be included in the algorithm at compile-time by providing a list to the function call:
+  Additional safe hosts may be included in the algorithm at compile-time by providing a list to the function call in `main.js`:

   ```js
   thirdPartyLink({